Ski tour

 Approach:

-Most routes from Germany meet in Ulm and continue on the A7.
-At the Allgäu motorway triangle via the section of the A980 to the Waltenhofen junction and on the four-lane B19 via Sonthofen and Oberstdorf into the Kleinwalsertal.
+Most routes from Germany converge in Ulm and continue on the A7.
+At the Allgäu motorway junction take the A980 segment to the Waltenhofen interchange and then the four-lane B19 past Sonthofen and Oberstdorf into Kleinwalsertal.

-From Austria (Vorarlberg) and Switzerland you can reach the Kleinwalsertal via the Bregenzerwald (Hittisau) – Riedbergpass – Fischen – Oberstdorf.
+From Austria (Vorarlberg) and Switzerland, you reach Kleinwalsertal via Bregenzerwald (Hittisau) – Riedberg Pass – Fischen – Oberstdorf.

-Coming from Tirol, the quickest route is via the A7 to Kempten and further on the B19 towards Oberstdorf.
-You do not need a motorway vignette to drive into the valley.
+Coming from Tyrol, the fastest route is via the A7 to Kempten and then on the B19 towards Oberstdorf.
+You do not need a motorway vignette for the drive into the valley.

 Route PlannerPark:

-Parking along the main road is not permitted.
+Parking along the state road is not permitted.